How it works

 A standard solar system has no batteries.
 It makes electricity during the day while the sun is shining.
 At night your house draws power from the grid.

 With Solar, during the day, you use your own power (free) instead of buying power at the meter.
 At night you have to buy power at the meter (40 cents).

 Factors like how and when you use your power, whether you’re home during the day and the size of your power bill determine the value of batteries in your home.

-If you had batteries, your solar panel system would charge them during the day with your excess power (instead of selling it via the FiT for 5 or 6 cents).
+If you had batteries, your solar panel system would charge them during the day with your excess power (instead of selling it via the FiT for 6 cents).
 At night you could run your house off your batteries (instead of buying power at 40 cents).
 Highlighting how batteries can be viable in the average home.
 They can even make you ‘black out proof.’